ApryseSDK/pdftron-flutter/doc/api/API.md

 ### Bookmarks

 #### startExportBookmarkListener
-Event is raised when user bookmark changes committed to the document.
+Event is raised when user bookmark changes are committed to the document.

 Event Parameters: